lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 ## Treinando Redes Profundas

-To motivate batch normalization, let us review a few practical challenges that arise when training machine learning models and neural networks in particular.

-First, choices regarding data preprocessing often make an enormous difference in the final results.
-Recall our application of MLPs to predicting house prices (:numref:`sec_kaggle_house`).
-Our first step when working with real data was to standardize our input features to each have a mean of zero and variance of one.
-Intuitively, this standardization plays nicely with our optimizers because it puts the parameters *a priori* at a similar scale.

 Para motivar a normalização do lote, vamos revisar alguns desafios práticos que surgem ao treinar modelos de aprendizado de máquina e redes neurais em particular.